 But you're buying a car, not an entertainment system, so you'll want to know how this small car drives.
 Fortunately, it's a blast.
 We have driven the Advance model, which has a slightly more powerful motor and some additional functions, like the automatic parking feature (which works really well), but it does cost a little more.

 The Honda e places the battery in the floor for a low centre of gravity, while the motor sits between the rear wheels.
 The rear wheel drive allows more freedom for the front wheels and the turning circle on this car is incredibly tight, meaning it's going to be great for moving around urban streets.
 The turning radius is just 4.3 metres, it's almost comical.

-There's a go-kart feeling to things and we can easily liken this to the how a Mini drives - a natural rival to the forthcoming Mini Electric.
-It's not the fastest EV out there, taking about 9 seconds to hit 62mph - but it feels fast and responsive, a feeling heightened should you engage the sports mode.
+There's a go-kart feeling to things and we can easily liken this to the how a Mini drives - a natural rival to the Mini Electric - although it's not the fastest EV out there, taking about 9 seconds to hit 62mph.
+Still, it feels fast and responsive - a feeling heightened should you engage the sports mode.

-Yes, it's never going to challenge the Tesla Model 3 for speed, but that doesn't really matter.
-With wheels near each corner, the steering does feel responsive, there's not a lot of body roll so it feels flat through faster corners and there's enough in the suspension to soak up the odd speed bump or broken road surface.
+Yes, this Honda is never going to challenge the Tesla Model 3 for speed, but that doesn't really matter.
+With wheels near each corner, the steering does feel responsive, there's not a lot of body roll so it feels flat through faster corners, and there's enough in the suspension to soak up the odd speed bump or broken road surface.

 Honda also gives you the option for one pedal driving.
 That allows you to bring the car to a complete halt by lifting off the accelerator, rather than having to use the brake to slow the car down.
 It then takes care the regeneration for you; we've driven lots of electric cars and the one-pedal driving is a really nice feature and you get used to lifting off at the right time to bring the car to a halt exactly where you want it.